MicroEJ/docs/PlatformDeveloperGuide/uiChangeLog.rst

 **Fixed**

-	* Hardfault when filling a rectangle on an odd image .
+	* Hardfault when filling a rectangle on an odd image.
 	* Pixel rendering on non-standard LCD is wrong.
-	* RZ hardware accelerator: RAW images have to respect an aligned size .
+	* RZ hardware accelerator: RAW images have to respect an aligned size.
 	* Use the classpath when invoking the fonts and images generators.

 Simulator